SylvainMaissan/HarvestMasterclass/README.md

 # HarvestMasterclass
-Collection of problems written in SQL
+Collection of problems written in SQL and Python